dfinance/dnode/README.md

 Where `[denom]` is currency pair, like 'eth_usdt' or 'btc_eth', etc.
 And `[oracles]` could be oracles accounts or nominee account, separated by comma.

+To make sure that genesis file is correct:

+    dnode validate-genesis

 Now we are ready to launch testnet: